-The OECD characterizes a society cohesive if "it works towards the well-being of all its members, fights exclusion and marginalization, creates a sense of belonging, promotes trust, and offers its members the opportunity of upward social mobility."

-And related, "social capital is the networks together with shared norms, values and understandings that facilitate co-operation within or among groups."
+WHAT THIS IS The OECD characterizes a society cohesive if "it works towards the well-being of all its members, fights exclusion and marginalization, creates a sense of belonging, promotes trust, and offers its members the opportunity of upward social mobility."
+And related, "social capital is the networks together with shared norms, values and understandings that facilitate cooperation within or among groups."
 So, at its very core, social cohesion is a necessary condition for democratic countries to function.
 There is no question that the pandemic created a more "cohesive" society in many countries in its early days.
 People will always pull together when there is a common enemy (COVID-19), especially the double challenge of a health enemy and an economic enemy.
 But our COVID-19 tracking surveys have suggested that social cohesion has started to fray as the pandemic has evolved.
 Indeed, one has to look no further than recent protests in the US, Canada, Latin America, France, the UK and Russia as a demonstration that social cohesion might be increasingly challenged moving forward.

-What This Is

-Many pundits and others are talking about the importance of social cohesion and social capital in the pandemic recovery and beyond.
+WHAT THIS IS Many pundits and others are talking about the importance of social cohesion and social capital in the pandemic recovery and beyond.
 They note that the "group-think" and "what have you done for me and mine" perspective created by lower social cohesion can ultimately tear a society apart.
 People make demands of governments and businesses to act more to address how they think they are "wronged" and what their specific wants/needs are, than about what is good for the whole.
 Therefore, social cohesion has widespread potential impact on marketing, messaging and positioning among the private sector, and public and social policy in the public sector moving forward.
 But, absent from this discussion is any hard data about the current situation.
 To address this, we did a literature review on the topic.
 We then developed our own lens and series of questions that we believe best reflect social cohesion.
-We asked these questions on the October wave of our monthly 28 country Global Advisor vehicle (see appendix for sample size, etc.).
+We asked these questions on the October wave of our monthly 27 country Global Advisor vehicle.
 NB: Note that we are talking about social cohesion mostly in a "national" context, not within a specific region about that region or a specific demographic group about that group.

-The Metrics

-After testing a larger battery of metrics, we arrived at three buckets with three probes in each:

-Ipsos Social Cohesion Index (ISCI) is a combination of:

-Strong agree, some agree, some disagree, strong disagree

-Social Relations (People Trust, Shared Priorities, Diversity)

-I trust other (country citizens) to do what is in the best interests of the country

-Having a diverse population, with different ethnicities, cultures, etc. is a very good thing for the country

-I have the same outlook on life, opinions on important issues, etc. than other (country citizens)

-Connectedness (Identity, System Trust, Fairness)

-I define myself as a (country) first before anything else

-I trust government/our political system to do what is right

-I am treated fairly as a (country citizens)

-Focus Common Good (Help Others, Respect Laws, Corruption)

-I have a responsibility to help other (country citizens)

-I respect our laws and ways of doing things

-Our society/system is corrupt

-Dragolov et al, 2016

-Key Observations
+THE METRICS The Ipsos Social Cohesion Index (ISCI) is a Combination of Metrics Generated from Key Questions in Three Core Aspect Areas: Social Relations (People Trust, Shared Priorities, Diversity) I trust other (country citizens) to do what is in the best interests of the country Having a diverse population, with different ethnicities, cultures, etc. is a very good thing for the country I have the same outlook on life, opinions on important issues, etc. than other (country citizens) Connectedness (Identity, System Trust, Fairness) I define myself as a (country) first before anything else I trust government/our political system to do what is right I am treated fairly as a (country citizens) Focus Common Good (Help Others, Respect Laws, Corruption) I have a responsibility to help other (country citizens) I respect our laws and ways of doing things Our society/system is corrupt